UA-PTC to feature civil rights leaders in virtual event Feb. 4

 The event is sponsored by the Little Rock Central High School National Historic Site.

 The Center for Humanities and Arts (CHARTS) is located at UA - Pulaski Technical College’s Main campus at 3000 West Scenic Drive in North Little Rock, Ark.
-For more information contact Kurt Leftwich, CHARTS Programming and Box Office Coordinator, at (501) 812-2831 or [email protected]
+For more information contact Kurt Leftwich, CHARTS Programming and Box Office Coordinator, at (501) 812-2831 or [email protected].

 Recent News

-- UA-PTC closed May 30 in observance of Memorial Day
+- UA - Pulaski Tech closed July 4 in observance of Independence Day